f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Downloading Audit Logs via API
 ------------------------------

 To copy the audit.log files from the appliance to a remote https server use the following API call, you can change the local-file path depending on which audit.log you want to export.
+Below is an API POST call to export the log/system/audit.log to a remote server.

 .. code-block:: bash

     POST https://{{rseries_appliance1_ip}}:8888/restconf/data/f5-utils-file-transfer:file/export

+The JSON body of the API call should contain the following syntax.

 .. code-block:: json